Mahalo for your manaʻo . . . Together we’re . . .

 Project coordinator/designer Vernon Kalanikau has been working with community stakeholders, Hawaiian cultural practitioners, kumu and people from their respective ahupuaʻa to review land divisions, boundaries, and to gather moʻolelo (stories, legend, history) to help design signs for the ahupuaʻa on Maui.

-The first ahupua‘a signage project Kula Kai (Kihei area in the Moku ʻO Kula) was completed in October 2019.
-Signs for the Moku ʻO Wailuku (Central Maui area) will be installed starting December 2020.
-Currently, Vernon is working with the community on the signage for Kula Uka (Upcountry area in the Moku ʻO Kula).
+The first ahupua‘a signage project, Kula Kai (Kihei area in the Moku ʻO Kula), was completed in October 2019.
+This was followed by the installation of signs in the Moku ʻO Wailuku (Central Maui area) starting in December 2020, and in Kula Kai (Upcountry area in the Moku ʻO Kula) beginning in September 2022.

 Place names often reflect the intimate knowledge Hawaiians have of the weather, animals, plants, land features, historical events, beloved ancestors, and legends of their gods.
 When Westerners re-named land features in the islands, roughly 1,500 years of context and meaning were temporarily hidden from public view.